Morgritech/MTspin-mcu-firmware/README.md

 Replace COM3 in the command with the desired serial port.

 ### Setup and build scripts for Linux

+Open a terminal, navigate to the project directory, and run the commands in the following sections.

 **Setup a Linux device ready to build the project.**